cometsong/MA-GenTA/README.md

             > n$(printf "%0${#cur}d" $((D+1))).toml ;
           done
           ```
-          Setting the `cur` to the num in the _boilerplate_ filename, and the
+          Setting the `cur` to the number in the _boilerplate_ filename, and the
           `max` to the highest directory number.
 Any leading _zero_'s on the
           `cur` will be retained in the example above.